The California Council on Science and Technology (CCST) regularly issues important, peer-reviewed

 reports authored by the State's foremost technical experts to address some of society's toughest

-challenges.
-CCST is committed to the highest principles in providing independent, objective and
+CCST has the highest principles in providing independent, objective and respected high-quality

-All work that bears CCST's name is reviewed by Board Members, Council
+work.
+All work that bears CCST's name is reviewed by Board Members, Council Members and selected

 The process of peer review is the cornerstone of the research evaluation process in the physical

-sciences, life sciences, social sciences and engineering.
-The great success of the American
+sciences, life sciences and engineering.
+The great success of the American research enterprise of

-research enterprise of the past 40 years has been attributed in large measure to the evaluation of
+the past 40 years has been attributed in large measure to the unbiased and objective evaluation of

-process of the evaluation of the scientific and technical merit of the proposed publication by a
+process of the evaluation of the scientific and technical merit (and likelihood of success) of the

 - the report is clear and concise,